Ahmed-Khaled-dev/problem_solving/README.md

-## 📒 This is for documenting my code solutions for all the problems that i solve [Code forces's](https://codeforces.com/profile/Akayiz) problems/[acmASCIS's](https://www.facebook.com/acmASCIS) Sheets problems
+## 📒 This is for documenting my code solutions for all the problems that i solve on [Code forces's](https://codeforces.com/profile/Akayiz) problems/[acmASCIS's](https://www.facebook.com/acmASCIS) Sheets problems